PM inaugurates Port Qasim LNG terminal

 introducing the LNG based energy.

-The prime minister said within the short span of the PML-N
+The prime minister said within the short span of the

-government, the first LNG terminal system had started working.
+PML-N government, the first LNG terminal system had started

 The completion of terminals was necessary for supply of